- Full Description

 - Source Code/Downloads

-Please Login to submit errata.On page 19:In figure 1-4, the book refers to "void main".
+If you think that you've found an error in this book, please let us know by emailing to email@example.com .
+You will find any confirmed erratum below, so you can check if your concern has already been addressed.On page 19:In figure 1-4, the book refers to "void main".
 This is not a well defined entry point for a standard C program, as indicated by n1256.pdf section "188.8.131.52.1 Program startup".
 In other sections of the book "int main(void)" is used.
 I suggest returning int from the main function instead.

 On page 59: